learnk8s/learnk8s.io/src/askExpert201903/content.md

 [Weave Scope](https://github.com/weaveworks/scope) is one of those tools that — once installed into your cluster — can help you visualise your Kubernetes resources in a dependency graph.

-Weave scope connects to the Kubernetes API and queries your resources to draw a dependency graphs.
+Weave scope connects to the Kubernetes API and queries your resources to draw a dependency graph.

 As an example, have a look at the dependencies for the [microservices-demo project from Google Cloud Platform](https://github.com/GoogleCloudPlatform/microservices-demo) — a collection of ten microservices that are meant to be demoing an e-commerce website.